roscoelai/dasr2020capstone/README.md

   - Create models for regression
   - Compare the predicted value with actual value
 - Explain the current trend in differences between the number of cases in different regions
-  - According to Strait's Times report, East region has the largest number of clusters than North (and West??) regions
+  - According to Strait's Times report, East region has the largest number of clusters than North (and West?) regions
   - Pick Marine Parade and Sembawang (or Queenstown?) to find out if there is a difference in their weather variables

 ### Considerations and limitations